 Mix in the eggs

 - Remove from the heat and allow the mixture to cool.
 This step is important because you don't want the hot mixture scrambling your eggs as you mix them in.

 - Once the mixture is cool add the eggs one at a time and mix thoroughly.
 The mixture will go lumpy as you add each egg.
 This is perfectly normal.
 Just continue mixing until the mixture is smooth again before adding the next egg.

 - You could use a mixer to do this and save yourself a lot of hard work.
 I have a Kenwood Chef that blitzes this together in no time, or you could use a hand mixer.
 If you are feeling energetic, just use a wooden spoon!

 - Once all the eggs are beaten in you should have a smooth glossy batter, which should hold its shape if you run the mixing spoon through it.

 - Line a baking tray with baking parchment and brush lightly with water.
-This adds to the steam in the oven which will assist in the rising process.
+This water will create extra steam in the oven which will assist in the rising process.

 - Depending on how large you want the buns to be you could use either a teaspoon or a tablespoon.

 - Keep them quite far apart because they will spread as they expand during cooking.

-- After 20 minutes turn the heat down to 350F/180C and allow them to continue baking for another 10 to 15 minutes which will finish off the cooking process.
+- After 20 minutes turn the heat down to 350F/180C and allow them to continue baking for another 10 to 15 minutes.
+This lower cooking time allows the outside to crisp and hold its shape, and gives the inside of the choux time to finish cooking.

 Don't open the oven door for the first 20 minutes or you will allow the important steam to escape and the buns will not rise properly

-- Once they are done, remove from the oven and prick the side of each one with a toothpick to allow and steam to escape and to prevent the buns from becoming soggy and collapsing.
+- Once they are done, remove from the oven and prick the side of each one with a toothpick and place on a cooling rack.
+This allows any steam to escape and prevents the buns from becoming soggy and collapsing.